 One could wind technology back 100 years.
 But it would be unsafe to do that unilaterally.
 I think a better way may be to study chaos to find out how a technologically advancing tightly-coupled global economy could be made to follow a benign strange attractor.
 This would be one within the bounds of which no individual could ever suffer violence, humiliation, deprivation, or poverty.

 The complex behaviour of the world's weather is determined by the simple rules of engagement which exist between the atoms and molecules of the atmosphere, like zillions of little finite-state machines continually exchanging messages.
-The complex behaviour of society is determined by the rules of social and economic exchange, which exist between all the individuals that make up society.
-If the fractal rules that govern these individual relationships were properly engineered, and followed, then the whole world could be a better place.
+The complex behaviour of society is determined by the protocols of social and economic exchange, which exist between all the individuals that make up society.
+If the fractal protocols that govern these individual relationships were properly engineered, and followed, then the whole world could be a better place.
 However, doing this would require politicians to change their view of what they govern.
 They would have to replace their absolute holistic views of 'world', 'nation' and 'corporation', with a relativistic fractal view in which every individual on this planet is wholly included and seen as equally precious.